 GO Wales Work Experience Programme

 The current phase of GO Wales concluded on 31 December 2014, and we are therefore unable to accept new business.
 The project lead sponsor, the Higher Education Funding Council for Wales is working on an application for ESF funding for a new phase of GO Wales.
 Further information will be available over the coming months.

-Dynamo Role Models - a free initiative funded by the Welsh Government.
-Academic staff can request for Dynamo Role Models to speak to their students through structured or informal presentations and workshops where they can inspire students to understand a range of entrepreneurial experiences, consider business start up and share experiences.
+Through Big Ideas Wales, a Welsh Government funded initiative to encourage and inspire young people in Wales, we can put academic schools in touch with entrepreneurial role models who are funded to speak to and to network with students through structured or informal presentations and workshops where they can inspire students to understand a range of entrepreneurial experiences, consider business start up and share experiences.
 They can also provide essential employer engagement links for your School.
-For details of role models or to book a session contact the B-Enterprising Team.
+Previously, entreprenruial role models have been guest speakers in various academic schools, have presented at Employability Fairs and have acted as judges at various competitons and events within academic schools.
+Here's a link for details of some of the role models available.
+The list is contunally updated so for details of many more role models or to book a session contact B-Enterprising.

 We advertise national and local opportunities, including graduate vacancies, voluntary and work placements as well as part-time work through Bangor Prospects, our Student employment bureau.